 Understanding JFK Transit: The Basics

 Transiting through JFK means you are connecting from one flight to another at the airport.
-For international travelers, this process is slightly different than in many other countries.
-The United States does not have sterile transit areas, which means all passengers arriving from international destinations must clear U.S. Customs and Border Protection (CBP) upon arrival, regardless of their final destination.
-This includes collecting your checked luggage and re-checking it for your connecting flight.
+For international travelers, this process is significantly different from most other global hubs.
+The United States does not have sterile transit areas, which means all passengers arriving on international flights must clear U.S. Customs and Border Protection (CBP) upon arrival , even if JFK is just a stopover.
+This includes collecting your checked luggage and re-checking it for your connecting flight, which directly impacts how much JFK transit time you need to budget.

 JFK Airport Airlines